carleton/sesquicentennial-app-android/README.md

-# Sesquicentennial Android
+# Reunion150 Android
 Android application for the Sesquicentennial Event to happen in 2016 at Carleton College.

+Ongoing, it will support Reunion events.

-### Configuration
+## Configuration

-Get a google maps API key and place it in a file that looks like the following:
+### Get a google maps API key

+The official API keys are in the webmaster@carleton.edu Google account.
+For development, use any key with a * permission.
+For production, use the one labeled 150th Android Key.
+If the signature of the app changes you will need to add additional package name/fingerprints to the API key restrictions.

+### Place it in `res/values/google_maps_api.xml`, like this:

 ```
 <resources>